-If you suspect you are the victim of medical malpractice, schedule a consultation with our medical malpractice attorney as soon as possible.
+If you suspect you are the victim of medical malpractice, schedule a consultation with our St. Louis medical malpractice attorneys as soon as possible.
 We will go over the details of your case and be up front about your chances for success and what it will cost you.

 Common Forms of Medical Malpractice

 Any number of things can go wrong when you are undergoing medical treatment.
 Surgical mistakes, prescription drug errors, and medical records mix-ups are unfortunately regular occurrences in doctor’s offices and hospitals.
 Most medical malpractice and negligence cases fall into one of these three categories: